willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

    // (2b) Header file include guard closing endif */
    #endif // closing endif for header file include guard

-The numbered item in the summary above are referred to in the following guidelines.

 3.4.1 Each header file **must** begin with a Doxygen file prologue (item 1).